 In addition to the life jackets and PFDs worn, you’ll need at least one floating device (Type IV) on board, that you can throw to an individual in trouble in the water.
 This can be a cushion, a ring buoy or other device.
 Although only one device is required, it’s better to have several.
 Some of these items may come with a line attached so you can pull a person closer to the boat to get them out of the water.

 There are different kinds and ratings for fire extinguishers, so to keep it simple, remember that:

-Teach your family and guests how to operate an extinguisher: pull the pin, squeeze the handle and aim at the base of the flames.
+Teach your regular passengers how to operate an extinguisher: pull the pin, squeeze the handle and aim at the base of the flames.

-Visual distress signals come in a variety of types as there are different requirements based on the size of vessel and even by the province or jurisdiction of where you are boating.
+Visual distress signals come in a variety of types, as there are different requirements based on the size of vessel and by the province or jurisdiction in which you are boating.